samuel-book/causal_inference_notebook/glossary.md

 # Glossary

+* **Aleatory uncertainty**: Uncertainty due to randomness e.g. whether a coin toss will results in a heads or tails.
+It cannot be reduced through additional knowledge or data collection, and is usually managed by talking about probabilities.

 * **Antecedent**: An antecedent in causal models refers to a preceding event, condition, or characteristic that influences or determines a subsequent outcome.

 * **Average treatment effect**: the difference in mean outcomes between treated and untreated patients across a population (often a population of patients who are considered eligible for treatment).
 In outcome models the *counterfactual* outcomes for each patient for when they do or or do not receive treatment may be predicted (and averaged across the population).
 In clinical trails it is the average difference between treated and untreated outcomes (see also *intention-to-treat* and *per-protocol analysis*).